 There’s a high demand for ASU student housing and space fills up quickly, so it’s important to book early.

 Housing is allocated on a first-come, first-served basis, so it’s a good idea to review your options as soon as you’ve paid your enrollment deposit to give you a better chance of securing your preference.
+Apply for housing by May 1 to self-select your bed space.
+After that date, you will be assigned accommodations based on availability.

 If you’re a pathways, transfer or graduate student and you apply early, then you’ll receive priority consideration.